chunhuayu/Clinical-Trials/Non Parametric Test.md

 * For example, one assumption for the one way ANOVA is that the data comes from a normal distribution.
 ### _If your data isn’t normally distributed, you can’t run an ANOVA, but you can run the nonparametric alternative–the Kruskal-Wallis test_

-If at all possible, you should us parametric tests, as they tend to be more accurate.
+* If at all possible, you should do parametric tests, as they tend to be more accurate.
 Parametric tests have greater statistical power, which means they are likely to find a true significant effect.
-Use nonparametric tests only if you have to (i.e. you know that assumptions like normality are being violated).
-Nonparametric tests can perform well with non-normal continuous data if you have a sufficiently large sample size (generally 15-20 items in each group).
+* Use nonparametric tests only if you have to (i.e. you know that assumptions like normality are being violated).
+* Nonparametric tests can perform well with non-normal continuous data if you have a sufficiently large sample size (generally 15-20 items in each group).

-When to use it
+### When to use it
-Non parametric tests are used when your data isn’t normal.
+* Non parametric tests are used when your data isn’t normal.
 Therefore the key is to figure out if you have normally distributed data.
-For example, you could look at the distribution of your data.
+* For example, you could look at the distribution of your data.
 If your data is approximately normal, then you can use parametric statistical tests.
-Q. If you don’t have a graph, how do you figure out if your data is normally distributed?
+* Q. If you don’t have a graph, how do you figure out if your data is normally distributed?
-A. Check the skewness and Kurtosis of the distribution using software like Excel (See: Skewness in Excel 2013 and Kurtosis in Excel 2013).
+* A. Check the __skewness and Kurtosis of the distribution__ using software like Excel.
-A normal distribution has no skew.
+* A normal distribution has no skew.
 Basically, it’s a centered and symmetrical in shape.
 Kurtosis refers to how much of the data is in the tails and the center.
-The skewness and kurtosis for a normal distribution is about 1.
+* The skewness and kurtosis for a normal distribution is about 1.